Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

 Let $\mcX' \to C$ be the family after the base change and birational modifications.
 The group $G$ still acts on the total space $\mcX'$ and the projection to $C$ is $G$-equivariant.

 The section $s$ induces a $G$-equivariant section of the new family $\mcX' \to C$ and has the desired jet data at all points mapped to $b_1, \ldots, b_k$.
 Still denote the new section by $s$.
-Moreover, the new $G$-equivariant section $s$ intersects the fibers over the points $c_{k+1}, \ldots, c_m$ in the smooth locus (Proposition \ref{prop:basechange}).
+Moreover, the new $G$-equivariant section $s$ intersects the fiber over the point $c$ in the smooth locus (Proposition \ref{prop:basechange}).
 So do the new formal sections we want to approximate.